-.Depending on the nature of the problem and your relationship with your physician, you might want to express your concerns directly to him or her or to another office staff member.
-For example, if the concern relates to the way the physician's office is organized, they may not be aware of how it feels from the perspective of the patient, particularly in terms of the risk of making a mistake.
-Speaking candidly about your concerns gives your physician or another staff member the opportunity to explain why things happen the way they do and/or it may lead to changes in the office.
-Certainly, if your concern is more medical in nature—for example, getting the wrong prescription, the wrong dose, or the wrong referral—you should speak with the physician directly to correct the problem.
-Then think about whether this has happened before and be alert to whether it happens again.
+.Depending on what kind of problem you have and your relationship with your doctor, you might talk directly to him or her or to another office staff member about your concern.
+For example, if your concern relates to the way the doctor's office is organized, the doctor and staff may not know how it feels to be a patient in their office.
+They might be particularly interested if you thought mistakes could result from what you see.
+Speaking honestly about your concerns gives your doctor or another staff member the opportunity to explain why things happen the way they do.
+It may also lead to changes in the office.

-If you continue to have concerns about the quality of a physician and their staff, you have the option to end the relationship and go to another physician.
-Bear in mind that you might need to check with your health insurance plan to see which physicians are affiliated with your plan and which are taking new patients.
-You do not need to tell your physician why you are leaving, but you might consider writing them a note outlining your concerns.
+You do not need to tell your doctor why you are leaving, but you might consider writing a note with your concerns.
 The more specific you are, the more he or she might be able to understand your views and possibly take action on them.

 .Filing the Complaint: The Medical Board of California has a consumer complaint form that you should use to file your complaint.
 It is available online to print out, fill out and mail in, or you can call the Board and have them mail you a copy: 800-633-2322.
 You must also complete and sign an authorization to release your medical information so the Board can request your medical records as part of their investigation.